legendarycode3/Mastering-JavaScript-Course/README.md

 	✔️ Status Code: <br/>
 	A status code that Starts with 4 or  5 (400, 404, 500)  =  “failed" </br>
+	a)If it “starts with 4” , it means , “it was our problem” (client-side error). </br>

 	✔️ CALL BACK:   A function to run in the future. “fun” parameter is known as a callBack. <br/>